PPPPatrick0/AstellKern-DAP-Root-Guide/README.md

 #### 3) Activate Root
 Wait for the device to boot into the OS.
 * Install the Modified APatch Manager:
-From the APK.zip, find APatch_10763_Modded(com.appgeneration.itunerfree).apk.
+From the Apatch.zip, find APatch_10763_Modded(com.appgeneration.itunerfree).apk.
 Install this package-modified version onto your target device.
 * Gain Root Access:
 Open the newly installed APatch manager on your device.